Earn your U.S. State Teaching License

 Schedule: Full-time, standard working calendar (occasional weekends/overtime required)

-The Essential Learning Group (ELG) is seeking an Academic Executive Director to lead its academic team and oversee strategic planning, curriculum development, and teaching quality standards in the field of special education.
-This senior leadership role plays a pivotal part in shaping academic programs, driving innovation, and strengthening ELG’s industry influence in China and abroad.
+This group is seeking an Academic Executive Director to lead its academic team and oversee strategic planning, curriculum development, and teaching quality standards in the field of special education.
+This senior leadership role plays a pivotal part in shaping academic programs, driving innovation, and strengthening their industry influence in China and abroad.

 The Academic Executive Director ensures high-quality intervention programs for children with autism, intellectual disabilities, learning disabilities, and other special needs.
-This position also supports families, manages academic staff, and represents ELG in professional and community contexts.
+This position also supports families, manages academic staff, and represents the company in professional and community contexts.

 Academic Leadership & Curriculum Development